 2 – the forger is in this to make money.
 For a piece that has a catalogue value of 1 euro, which is ‘common’ in notgeld terms, most collectors will already have the piece in their collection so the forger will be unable to sell his faked piece on a regular basis.

 State issues I am aware of:

-(a forgery / fake, but at least it is dating from the early 1920's!)
+(a forgery / fake, but at least the actual banknote it is printed on is dating from the early 1920’s!)